Attendance and Success

 No holidays will be authorised during term time.
 The school holiday dates are published a year in advance and parents/carers should take their family holidays during these times.
 Term dates for Surrey schools are also available from the Surrey County Council website www.surreycc.gov.uk .

-If there is a situation where a child will be absent during term time, you must submit an absence request form available from the office explaining the reason for absence.
+If there is a situation where a child will be absent during term time, you must submit an absence request form available from the office or by clicking on the link below explaining the reason for absence.
 You will be notified of the result of the request.
 National Tests are administered during the summer term – requests for absence during this period must be avoided.

 The role of the Inclusion Officer